plomgrading/plom/doc/source/glossary.rst

       and it could be said that the staged image of page 3 from Paper 0054 is a colliding image.

-      Note that :term:`Extra sheet` cannot cause collisions.
+      Note that :term:`Extra page` cannot cause collisions.
-   Extra sheet
+   Extra page
       An image pushed to a Plom server in a :term:`Bundle` that is not part of a :term:`QR-coded Paper`, but has been associated with one or more questions on a particular :term:`Paper`.

-      Plom has generic micro-qr-codes that allow Plom to automatically categorise an image of paper as an "Extra sheet", though a :term:`Scanner` must still manually associate each extra sheet a particular paper, and optionally one or more questions.
+      Plom has generic micro-qr-codes that allow Plom to automatically categorise an image of paper as an "Extra page", though a :term:`Scanner` must still manually associate each extra sheet a particular paper, and optionally one or more questions.
    Identify